wrzchwc/wrzchwc/README.md

-# Hi Friend, good to see you here 👋
-Call me Kuba 🙂
-My personal maxim is *Stop looking for obstacles, start looking for possibilities* 🙌
+*Stop looking for obstacles, start looking for possibilities* ✌
+# Hi Friend, good to see You here 👋
 ## Currently on my agenda
 ⚛️ Social media app (React, Redux, MUI)